What is Recognition of Prior Learning (RPL) at Red River College?

 Relevant learning is evaluated through valid, rigorous assessment methods such as skill demonstrations, assignments, evidence collections/portfolios, interview(s), exams, product assessments, etc. These assessments follow RRC RPL Policies and Procedures.
 If the learning demonstrated is equivalent to the learning outcomes required in a College course(s) then credit is granted.
 College faculty are the subject matter experts/assessors who assess the learning and award course credits.
 The College RPL Advisor and/or Program RPL advisors assist individuals throughout the RPL process.

-RRC’s RPL Services manages the College’s RPL system which includes the RPL Facilitator, RPL Advisor(s), RPL assessors (i.e. program faculty), the RPL Committee of cross-College representatives, academic program contacts, student support and administrative services, and College management.
+RRC’s RPL Services manages the College’s RPL system which includes the Manager Academic Quality and RPL, Educational Developer RPL, RPL Advisor(s), RPL assessors (i.e. program faculty), the RPL Committee of cross-College representatives, academic program contacts, student support and administrative services, and College management.
 The RPL system and implementation is described in the RRC RPL Strategic and Operational Plan (2012-2017).